Karen Hille Phillips Regency Advancement Award

 Guidelines for Purchasing and Reimbursement of Expenses

-Up-front costs (not including large equipment or hardware) are paid for by the faculty member or through the division or school.
+Up-front costs (not including large equipment or hardware) are paid for by the faculty member or through the college.
 Reimbursement requests are then forwarded to the Provost Office.
-For assistance with payment options, consult with your division or school for the purchasing procedures within your respective unit.
+For assistance with payment options, consult with your college for the purchasing procedures within your respective unit.

-- If you requested summer compensation as part of your Regency Award, please contact Melisa Anderson, Academic Budget and Contract Manager, at email@example.com to request a contract for extra pay.
+- If you requested summer compensation as part of your Regency Award, please contact the Provost Office (firstname.lastname@example.org) to request a contract for extra pay.

 - ALL PLU students are paid hourly through Student Employment.
-Please consult the Administrator within your school or division for assistance on hiring and setting up payments with Student Employment.
-Timesheets should be charged directly to your Dept. Once payments have been set up, contact Melisa Anderson in the Provost Office to request a transfer of your award amount allocated for student compensation to the account being charged.
+Please consult the Administrator within your college for assistance on hiring and setting up payments with Student Employment.
+Timesheets should be charged directly to your Dept. Once payments have been set up, contact the Provost Office to request a transfer of your award amount allocated for student compensation to the account being charged.

 Computer and Computer-Related Items (Software/hard drives etc)